LaikaStudios/shading-library/README.md

 If you make use of this repsitory, I strongly urge you to [subscribe to the discussion group](https://groups.google.com/group/laikastudios-shading-library).

-# Beta Release
+# Release Candidate

-This beta release contains a set of shading nodes that provide a [Material Layering System](https://github.com/LaikaStudios/shading-library/wiki/Material-Layering-System) based on [Pixar's](https://www.pixar.com) [RenderMan](https://renderman.pixar.com/product).
+This release candidate contains a set of shading nodes that provide a [Material Layering System](https://github.com/LaikaStudios/shading-library/wiki/Material-Layering-System) based on [Pixar's](https://www.pixar.com) [RenderMan](https://renderman.pixar.com/product).
 This system has been implemented for a future production, and has yet to be thoroughly tested.
 Please provide feedback on any bugs or feature requests.

 ## Requirements
 * [Pixar's](https://www.pixar.com) [RenderMan 22](https://rmanwiki.pixar.com/display/REN22/RenderMan)
 * [Pixar's](https://www.pixar.com) [RenderMan 22 for Katana 3.0](https://rmanwiki.pixar.com/display/RFK22/RenderMan+22+for+Katana)
 * [Foundry's](https://www.foundry.com) [Katana 3.0](https://www.foundry.com/products/katana)
-* A c++11 compatible compiler
+* A c++11 compatible compiler: clang++, g++, etc.

 An update of the Material Layering System that includes support for Maya 2018 will come soon.